aholley112/diy_dynamics_client/README.md

 # DIY_Dynamics_Client

-The DIY Dynamics Frontend Client is an Angular based application seamlessly integrates with the DIY_Dynamics_API to deliver a DIY project management platform.
+The DIY Dynamics Frontend Client is an Angular based application that seamlessly integrates with the DIY_Dynamics_API to deliver a DIY project management platform.
 It provides a user friendly interface for the user to easily search for, create, and manage their DIY projects.
 The scope of the front-end includes features such as user authentication, project creation, materials and tools management, and a dynamic categorization system.

 # Architecture